 Oh, the queasy anticipation.

-I felt fairly confident despite knowing that parallel parking would still be a crapshoot.
+I felt pretty confident even though I knew parallel parking would still be a crapshoot.
 There was also constant unsettling talk among us trainees about an infamous road test examiner who barked commands and insulting criticism with the intent of rattling all who took the wheel under his curdled gaze.
 Most of those poor souls failed the test.